JZ2211/IIoT_wk5/README.md

 Case Study 1 Example Code

 Steps in a short list:
-1. Check your RPi board model using command cat  /proc/cpuinfo
+1. Check your RPi board model using command: cat  /proc/cpuinfo
 2. Verify the system clock synchronization.
-System clock needs to be synchronized. timedatectl
+System clock needs to be synchronized: timedatectl
 3. Check the python version.
 Requires python 3.7 version or above.
 Please note the double dash: python –version
-4. Install or update setup tools for python sudo pip3 install --upgrade setuptools
+4. Install or update setup tools for python: sudo pip3 install --upgrade setuptools
 5. In order to use CircuitPython, we need to install a library called adafruit_blinka.
 We can complete it by running the following script: sudo pip3 install --upgrade adafruit-python-shell